Have You Been Truly Converted?

 “Ye turned [converted] to God from idols to serve the living and true God.”
 (1 Thess 1:9)

 What convinced Paul that his audience in Thessalonica had truly repented?
 He witnessed them forsaking their idols and becoming ‘bond-slaves’ of God.
 Does true conversion in the 21st Century differ from conversion in the 1st?
 By no means.
 These results always follow true conversion.
-Indeed, any professed conversion that does not turn a rebel sinner into a basically obedient servant of God should be marked down as spurious.
+Indeed, a professed conversion that does not turn a rebel sinner into a basically obedient servant of God should be treated with great caution.

 On the night of 13th October 1939, the HMS Royal Oak, a 600 foot long 29,000 ton Dreadnought battleship, was secure in Scapa Flow, an extensive landlocked anchorage in Scotland’s Orkney Islands.
 Scapa Flow’s extensive sheltered waters were selected as a suitable base from which the British fleet could patrol the North Sea.
 Ships had been deliberately sunk by the British at the shallow mouth of Scapa Flow to make it even more secure.
 The Royal Oak had the largest guns ever fitted on a British Navy vessel and its extra thick sides made it seem all the safer.
 However, on that fateful night in 1939, Gunthur Prien, the Commander of German U Boat U-47, found his way into Scapa Flow, entering unannounced and unseen.
 At precisely 1.04 U-47 fired its first load of torpedoes.
 Failing to secure a direct hit, the torpedoes landed a minor blow on the Royal Oak’s bow.
 It was enough to wake the men up, but after a brief investigation, the Royal Oak’s captain, William Benn, concluded that it had been an internal explosion caused by CO2 bottles in the refrigeration plant and there was no cause for alarm.
 Captain Benn told his men, “Go back to sleep”.